dosebotredux/DosebotRedux/readme.md

 ## Invite DoseBot Redux to your server!

 Want DoseBot Redux on your server?
 Just click [this link](https://discordapp.com/oauth2/authorize?&client_id=435987984450453505&scope=bot&permissions=268486656) and it shall appear!
 Just want to give it a try?
 Join us on [the demo server](https://discord.gg/vXdwjvS) and you can try out DoseBot Redux right away.

+### In memoriam

+DoseBot Redux is maintained in memory of Cocoa, 1995 - 2019.
+Cocoa was the creator of the [original DoseBot](https://github.com/GabrielMorris/DoseBot).